NaitikNFulfagar/General-Solutions/README.md

 # General-Solutions
 -----------------------------------------------------------------------------------------------------

-From This Code We can General Solutions
+This Code is in Python

-Here I am with Code of General Solutions from Differtial Equation
+From This Code We can Obtain General Solutions from Differtial Equation

+Just Need to Install Library Sympy

+-------pip install sympy